 Wood finishes that I offer include tung oil, Watco Danish oil, shellac, lacquer, and polyurethane.

-- I do some trigger modifications (depending on make).
+- Some trigger modifications (depending on make & model).

 - Stock and fore grip repair and refinishing.